 A simple system that will allow you to calculate with decibels on the back of an envelope without having to use an actual calculator.

-Coherence is a common feature found on many analyzers enabling us to distinguish signal from noise.
-It will indicate whether you're measuring a loudspeaker or, e.g., a moving light.
+Coherence is a common feature found on many analyzers enabling us to distinguish signal from measurement contamination.
+It will indicate whether you're measuring a loudspeaker or, e.g., the noise produced by a moving light.

 Coherence is subject to change.
 One of the aspects involved (among others) that we’ll explore in-depth, is the relationship between the direct sound of a loudspeaker in a room and the room’s reverberation.